NafisRayan/ERP-ShadCN-NextJS/README.md

 This ERP system provides a complete business management solution with modules for inventory, sales, purchasing, human resources, invoicing, and analytics.
 Built with modern web technologies, it offers a professional user experience with responsive design, real-time data visualization, and comprehensive reporting capabilities.

+**✨ Key Highlight: 100% Database-Driven UI** - All displayed data is dynamically calculated from MongoDB in real-time, ensuring users always see current business metrics rather than static placeholders.

 ### What It Includes

 - **Dashboard**: Real-time metrics, charts, and business insights